ncatlab/nlab-content/pages/4/5/6/0/654/content.md

 ##$Ch(Vect)$-enriched categories##

-More generally one can replace vector spaces by complexes of vector spaces and consider $Ch(Vect)-Mod$ as a model for the 2-category of 2-vector spaces (with basis): its objects are [[dg-category|dg-categories]].
+More generally one can replace vector spaces by complexes of vector spaces and consider $Ch(Vect)\Mod$ as a model for the 2-category of 2-vector spaces (with basis): its objects are [[dg-category|dg-categories]].

 It is argued in

 * B. To&#235;n, G. Vezzosi, _A note on Chern character, loop spaces and derived algebraic geometry_, ([arXiv](http://arxiv.org/abs/0804.1274), p.
 6)

-that the generalization from $Vect-Mod$ to $Ch(Vect)-Mod$ is necessary to have a good notion of higher sheaves of sections of 2-vector bundles, i.e. of higher coherent sheaves.
+that the generalization from $Vect\Mod$ to $Ch(Vect)\Mod$ is necessary to have a good notion of higher sheaves of sections of 2-vector bundles, i.e. of higher coherent sheaves.

 ## Revisiting Kapranov&#8211;Voevodsky $2$-vector spaces